Pylons-tech/pylons/docs/RECIPE_WALKTHROUGH.md

 }
 ```

 Let's see if you can follow along with this more complex recipe.
 We have all of our identifying information about the recipe in name, id, cookbook, etc. and we are trying to purchase a sword for our character.
-In coinInputs we can add the coin input to indicate what kind of coin our user ould need to execute this type of recipe, which in this case is the unique LOUD coin from our game.
+In coinInputs we can add the coin input to indicate what kind of coin our user would need to execute this type of recipe, which in this case is the unique LOUD coin from our game.
 We've also indicated that the user needs at least 10 LOUD coins to execute this recipe.
 We don't intake any items, just coins.

 As we move along to outputs, we can see we don't output any coins but we do have an item called 'copper_sword_lv1'.
 Let's look at our first output in doubles.
 We use 'key' to indicate the unique feature from the sword.
 Our first one is 'attack' which indicates an attack function. weightRanges is empty, but in future can be used to help randomize the attack/how intense it is.
 Our final field is 'program', which can run a program each time a 'attack' is called from the sword.
 For now we have '10.0' which means we'll be getting 10.0 point attack from the sword.
 In long and string output fields, we assign outputs/values to features of the sword, like 'level', 'value', and 'name'.